 First of all, the shuttle was great.
 The driver is a local named Pete who is a total character and the people on the shuttle were great too.
 Roll call: 3 brothers from Jersey who teased each other mercilessly but successfully entertained the rest of us; a girl from Switzerland; a guy staying in a hostel who take an insane amount of pictures; and a guy who planned to camp overnight at Flattop.

-The hike was beautiful - especially the views.
-The hike was supposed to be excellent for beginners, a category that I firmly place myself in.
+e was supposed to be excellent for beginners, a category that I firmly place myself in.
 It was a lot more challenging than I expected (take a look at Amanda's blog to see one of the paths we went on) and, unfortunately for us, the intense wind really increased the difficulty level.
 There were a few spots where I could lean almost completely against the wind, something I haven't been able to do since the 2nd grade.
 As a result of the wind, Amanda and I didn't make it to the top.
 However, every year a big group of Anchorage hikers go up Flattop for the summer solstice and watch the sun not go down.
 We plan to make the solstice hike - hopefully the weather will cooperate!

 miles.